yowainwright/pastoralist/README.md

 npx pastoralist --setup-hook
 ```

-## Why It Exists
+## What It Adds

-Overrides are useful, but they usually lose context:
+Without Pastoralist, an override usually looks like this:

 ```json
 {